 • Hold a politically restricted post

-This is not an exhaustive list, and further information on disqualifications can be found on the Electoral Commission's website by clicking here
+This is not an exhaustive list, and further information on disqualifications can be found on the Electoral Commission's Website.

 Nomination Papers

-If you wish to stand as a candidate you must complete nomination papers and submit them by 4pm on 4th April 2023.
+If you wish to stand as a candidate you must complete nomination papers and submit them by TBA

-Nomination Papers can be access on the Electoral Commission's website by clicking here.
+Nomination Papers can be access on the Electoral Commission's website.
 Or can be downloaded by clicking below

 Further Information

-Further information on standing as either an independent or party candidate, spending and donations, campaigning and other topics can be found on the Electoral Commission's website by clicking here.
+Further information on standing as either an independent or party candidate, spending and donations, campaigning and other topics can be found on the Electoral Commission's website.

 Contact Us